timharek/timharek.no/content/blog/2021-12-08-post-facebook/index.md

 I've reached out to the GDPR folks at Facebook to see if they can fix this.
 I'll post a new update as soon as I hear back from them.

+## UPDATE: 2021-12-18

+Facebook's GDPR folks replied, but they didn't really read my e-mail.

+They said that I had to wait 30 days after my initial request for deletion, which was exactly what I did, I actually waited longer.

+I replied back again asking them yet again if they could correct this, but I haven't heard back from them yet.
+It seems my account isn't deleted, still.